coolhome/oidc-client-js/Home.md

 ## Logging

 The oidc-client-js library supports logging.
-You can set a logger by assigning `Oidc.Log.logger` to anything that supports a `info`, `warn`, and `error` methods that accept a params array.
+You can set a logger by assigning `Oidc.Log.logger` to anything that supports a `debug`, `info`, `warn`, and `error` methods that accept a params array.
 By default, no logger is configured.

 The `console` object in the browser supports these, so a common way to easily enable logging in the browser is to simply add this code: